-Sabi Sand is located on Kruger’s south-western border and shares a 30-mile unfenced boundary with the park, enabling game to move freely between the two areas.
+Sabi Sand is located on Kruger’s south-western border and shares a 50 km unfenced boundary with the park, enabling game to move freely between the two areas.
 With both the Sand and Sabie rivers flowing through the reserve, there is plenty of sustenance to ensure good game viewing all year round.

 Sabi Sand is a year-round destination and great to visit at any time.
 However, the best season is winter, July to mid-October.
 The climate at this time is dry and cool with little rainfall, making game drives more comfortable and game easier to spot due to less foliage.